MU audits: One CIO's recurring bad dream

 "The other small blessing is that the hospital's auditors are happy to hear this because they don't have to worry about putting a reserve in case we get audited," Johnson adds.

 Beyond that, an audit just makes for a lot of unwanted stress.
-It's "keeping me up at night," says Johnson.
+It's "keeping me up at night," said Johnson.

 "I really would like to understand better how random the selection process is, because it really doesn't feel like it's random at all – it feels like there's something that must have been triggered," he says.